Our most frequently asked questions:

 All shows can be entered by post.
 All schedules are available on the “Show” page.
 Entry form and payment is sent to the UK Agility office.

 Most shows take late entries on the day.
 There is a slightly higher cost for the privilege of entering on the day.
-When you arrive at the show you must go to the secretaries tent and fill out a late entry form.
-You need to have your dogs UKA numbers with you.
+When you arrive at the show you must go to the secretaries tent and let them know that you wish to purchase late entries.
+You and your dog must be already registered to do this.

-All handlers that pre enter will have their running orders posted to them.
+All handlers that pay for postage will have their running orders posted to them.
 Included with the running order will be a daily ring plan showing the order and number of dogs in each class.
 A confirmation letter is sent as well which gives specific details regarding the show such as directions and heats available as well as including general UK Agility information to help you throughout the day.

 Although the majority of shows do take late entries, it is always worthwhile checking before you travel to the event.